con0097275/openweather_api_with_airflow_AWS/README.md

 # openweather_api_with_airflow_AWS

 ## Overview
-In this project, we will build and automate an ETL process that can extract current weather data from open weather map API, transform the data and load the data into an S3 bucket using Apache Airflow. we use airflow to orchestrate a parallel processing ETL pipeline on AWS EC2.
+In this project, we will build and automate an ETL process that can extract current weather data from open weather map API, transform the data, load the data into AWS RDS, then join with another data in RDS and load it into an S3 bucket using Apache Airflow. we use airflow to orchestrate a parallel processing ETL pipeline on AWS EC2.
 ## Project Goals
 1. Data Ingestion — Build a mechanism to ingest data from from different sources.